Inaugural Message

 Dear Reader,

 For around a century, American attorneys were taught that the gold standard of legal practice was Oliver Wendell Holmes, Jr.’s crystal ball.
 We were taught to transmute the power of the secular prophet into cold, hard cash; to read judicial opinions like tea leaves in exchange for worldly rewards.
 Those of us who can read the proverbial writing on the wall can profit from playing prophet.
-But some of us choose differently.

-The path of the prophet is often challenged by black swans.
+But the path of the prophet is often challenged by black swans.
 Black swans are world changers we don’t see coming.
 They are anomalies that exasperate and delight us with an endless capacity for surprise.
 Look around.
 The evidence is everywhere.
 We are living in a world made by black swans.

 Like Eve Babitz who disputed Joan Didion’s doom prophecies, black swans are the “freakish, beautiful outsiders”[1] who endeavor to unsettle our fated dooms.
 When they manage to inspire others to sublime pleasure, causing a potential disruption of the standing order, black swans “[b]ecome art, not decoration.”[2]
 In Hollywood, especially, the self-enchantment of world changing art was always challenged, but never defeated by our “ever-present fear[s] of total disaster (earthquakes, fires, random murders).”[3]

 Public discourse is welcome in this space, including respectful disagreement and civilized argument.
 Any content placed here will be intended to enhance the public discourse occurring in other spaces.
 Some content may plug or refer to other works I have written or contributed to, but all works created or published by me are solely in the public interest.
-I have not profited from or been the recipient of research grants or any other institutional profit incentive program.
-I am not affiliated with any agenda-driven outfit, news organization, political party, or educational institution.
-I am completely independent and all my views are my own.

 Yours Respectfully,